Teacher Agent: A Knowledge Distillation-Free Framework for Rehearsal-based Video Incremental Learning: Introduction

-We conduct an empirical study to investigate the impact of knowledge distillation on student networks.
-Specifically, we analyze the effect of correct and incorrect predictions on network performance.
-Our findings indicate that removing the distillation loss of incorrect samples resulted in a slight improvement in the network performance.
-But this also leads to reduced utilization of the selected exemplars, emphasizing the importance of correct prediction.
-To provide an alternative to knowledge distillation, we propose the use of a teacher agent that consistently produces accurate soft labels.
-When combined with our proposed self-correction loss, our approach can effectively regularize the standard cross-entropy loss.
-Impressively, our method performs favorably against recent state-of-the-art methods on three challenging datasets with only 26\% FLOPs.
-Additionally, when the number of samples is increased fourfold, our method outperforms joint training methods.
-We hope our findings will inspire researchers to explore this alternative approach further instead of solely relying on different methods of knowledge distillation.
+To address this issue, we conducted empirical studies to revisit the impact of knowledge distillation on the network in the current stage.
+Our findings indicate that removing the distillation loss of incorrect samples results in a slight improvement in the network's performance.
+But this also leads to the reduced utilization rate of the selected exemplars, emphasizing the importance of correct prediction.
+To offer an alternative to knowledge distillation-based incremental learning, we introduce a teacher agent for experience replay.
+At the core of the teacher agent lies the teacher generator, responsible for consistently producing accurate and reliable soft labels.
+This generator can be designed with a minimal number of parameters or even none at all, thus avoiding the redundant computation of the teacher model.
+Building upon the labels, we introduce a new self-correction loss designed to facilitate the network in reviewing old knowledge.
+Moreover, in order to enhance the memory efficiency and representativeness of samples in the memory buffer, we introduce a unified sampler for rehearsal-based video incremental learning that focuses on mining fixed-length key video frames.
+By adopting these proposed methods, our network shows increased robustness against resolution reduction compared to baseline.
+Impressively, our method performs favorably against recent state-of-the-art methods on four challenging datasets with only 26\% FLOPs of baseline.
+We hope our findings will inspire researchers to explore this alternative method further instead of solely relying on different methods of knowledge distillation.
+The main contributions are summarized as follows: